Skip to main content

 The Focusing Workflow

-2. Preprocessing: Preprocessors create p(ePI) with semantic annotations
+2. Preprocessing: Preprocessors execute sequentially to create p(ePI) by adding semantic annotations using standard terminologies (e.g., SNOMED-CT).

-3. Lens Selection: Focusing Manager selects appropriate Lenses
+3. Lens Selection: Focusing Manager selects/discovers Lenses in server-side focusing

 4. Execution: LEE runs lens logic with IPS/PV